National Lottery funded films selected for this year's BFI London Film Festival

 30th September 2020

-The programme for the BFI London Film Festival, which takes place from 7-18 October, features a whopping 14 films that have received National Lottery funding.
-Read on to find out our top three feature and short film highlights, all headed to the big screen thanks to the players.
+The programme for the BFI London Film Festival, which takes place from 7-18 October, features whopping a14 films that have received National Lottery funding.
+Read on to find out our top three feature and short film highlights, all headed to the big screen all made thanks to the players.

 Through the BFI, we support feature films, documentaries and short films made by diverse creative voices from all over the UK.
 This year the BFI London Film Festival is going beyond its home in London and heading UK-wide with many of these films available to watch digitally on the BFI Player, including some for free!